BITopti Complaints Review – Withdrawal Risk and Broker Warning

 In our opinion, BITopti should not be treated as a trustworthy broker.

-BITopti shows multiple strong indicators of being a scam broker and should be avoided.
+BITopti shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.